How to Transfer Your Post Office Account to Another Branch

 Transferring your post office account to another branch is not a hassle anymore.
 India Post has made the process fairly transparent and smooth, especially for people who relocate or want better service access.
 By following the correct steps and submitting the right documents, you can ensure your account moves without any disruption to your savings.

-Whether it's a SIP in Post Office RD, savings account, or long-term PPF, you can continue to enjoy the benefits of India Post’s trusted financial services — just from a new location.
+Whether it's an SIP in Post Office RD, a savings account, or a long-term PPF, you can continue to enjoy the benefits of India Post’s trusted financial services—just from a new location.